-The solutions are based on Power Music, Cambron Software's music management and display software.
+The solutions are based on Power Music Professional, Power Music Software's music management and display software.
 There are editions of Power Music for Windows, Mac and iPad and a special edition, Power Music Accessible Format (AF) for visually impaired musicians.
 For band setups we recommend Power Music Professional for Windows as it is the most feature-rich edition.

-If after reading this booklet you have any questions about "Going Digital", please feel free to contact Cambron Software.
-Contact details are on the back cover.
+If after reading this booklet you have any questions about "Going Digital", please feel free to contact Power Music Software.
+Contact details are at the end.